koenrane/KR-new-site/content/seeking-power-is-convergently-instrumental-in-a-broad-class.md

 # Conclusion

 - For optimal agents, instrumental convergence can be extremely strong for utility functions over observation histories.
-- Instrumental convergence doesn't exist for utility functions over \_action-\_observation histories.
+- Instrumental convergence doesn't exist for utility functions over _action_-observation histories.

   - i.e. optimal action will tend to look like random twitching.
   - This echoes previous [discussion](https://www.lesswrong.com/s/4dHMdK5TLN6xcqtyc/p/NxF5G6CJiof6cemTw) of the triviality of coherence over action-observation histories, when it comes to determining goal-directedness.